gayeongpark/gayeongpark.github.io/_posts/2024-09-25-CLOUD-DATACENTER.md

 **Virtual Extensible Local Area Network (VXLAN)** is a network virtualization technology that addresses the limitations posed by traditional network infrastructure.

 **VXLAN encapsulates Layer 2 Ethernet frames within Layer 3 UDP packets**.

+The VXLAN Network Identifier (VNI) is a 24-bit identifier that helps differentiate between different VXLAN overlay networks.
+Each VXLAN segment or overlay network typically has a unique VNI assigned to it, allowing VXLAN endpoints to correctly identify and route traffic within the appropriate overlay network.

 ## SASE and SSE